-Suns out, guns out.. ok, not so much.
-But with warmer weather, I suspect you’ll be digging out your sandals and showing off your feet for the next few months of beaches, baseball games and backyard barbecues.
+Suns out, guns out.
+Ok, not so much.
+But with warmer weather, I suspect you’ll be digging out your sandals and showing off your feet for the next few months at beaches, baseball games, and backyard barbecues.

 After months of winter weather, are your feet ready?
 Some of you have already been experiencing warmer weather for a while.
 Even so, our feet can always use a little love (especially if they’re just waking up from winter hibernation).

-Lately, we’ve been spending far more time outside and just last week I moved my sandals to their temporary summer home in our mudroom (slash laundry room, slash entry way, slash sports equipment storage center… you get the picture).
+Lately, we’ve been spending far more time outside and just last week I moved my sandals to their temporary summer home in our mudroom (also the laundry room/entryway/sports equipment storage center… you get the picture).
 It’s finally time for my sandals to see some serious playing time.